EVDOG4LIFE/Fight-Club/README.md

 ###
 Clone the Project
-Clone this repository to your local machine using Git:
+Clone this repository to your local machine using Git: OOOOOOO MAN

 `git clone https://github.com/appwrite/starter-for-nextjs`